-Greensboro Former Firehouses
+Greensboro Former and Historic Firehouses

 From the volunteer fire companies of the late 1800s to the fully-paid fire department started on June 1, 1926, the history of firefighting in Greensboro is on display throughout the city.
 Eight old engine houses include downtown's Central Station, College Hill's West End Hose Company buildings, and a soon-to-be-moved fire station on South Elm-Eugene Street.